ARM-software/scmi-tests/docs/user_guide.md

 >`git clone https://github.com/ARM-software/scmi-tests`

-Understanding the SCMI Test Suite design and library of tests
+Test Suite design and library of tests
 -------

-The SCMI test suite design can be found at [SCMI Test Suite Design][SCMI Test Suite Design].
-This provides an overview of the design considerations, the interfaces that needs to be implemented by the user to adapt this test suite for their own platform and the overall code organisation.
-Some control flows are also detailed to better explain the execution flow.
+For details on the SCMI test suite design, see [SCMI Test Suite Design][SCMI Test Suite Design].
+The design document provides an overview of the design considerations, the interfaces that needs to be implemented by the user to adapt this test suite for their own platform and the overall code organisation.
+Some control flows are also detailed to describe the execution flow.

-The library of tests included in the test suite is detailed in a test specification at [SCMI Test Specification][SCMI Test Specification]
+For details on the library of tests included in the test suite, see [SCMI Test Specification][SCMI Test Specification]

-Building the SCMI Test Suite
+Build steps
 -------

+The test suite can be built either as a library or as an OSPM agent running on Linux.

 ### Build the test suite as a library

-The test can be built as a library which the user can link to their execution environment to launch the test agent to run the tests on the user platform.
+The tests can be built as a library which the user can link to their execution environment and launch the test agent.

-Issue the following command to build the test suite as a library:
+To start the build, perform the following steps.

 >`CROSS_COMPILE=<path/to/your/AArch64 compiler>/aarch64-linux-gnu- make clean`
 >
 >`CROSS_COMPILE=<path/to/your/AArch64 compiler>/aarch64-linux-gnu- make PROTOCOLS=<comma separated protocol list>`

-This will build libscmi_test.a library which can be linked and used in your test execution environment
+The output of the make command is libscmi_test.a library, which can be linked and used in your test execution environment

 If the user does not specify PROTOCOLS variable when invoking make command, by default Base Protocol test library alone is generated.